fenago/ml-scikit-keras-tensorflow/labs/lab_18.md

-Yet another approach is to use optimization techniques, by evaluating the gradients of the rewards with regard to the policy parameters, then tweaking these parameters by following the gradients toward higher rewards.^[9](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch18.html) We will discuss this  approach, is called *policy gradients* (PG), in more detail later in this lab.
+Yet another approach is to use optimization techniques, by evaluating the gradients of the rewards with regard to the policy parameters, then tweaking these parameters by following the gradients toward higher rewards.
+^[9](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch18.html) We will discuss this  approach, is called *policy gradients* (PG), in more detail later in this lab.
 Going back to the vacuum cleaner robot, you could slightly increase *p* and evaluate whether doing so increases the amount of dust picked up by